/

 Hygiene Care

-Get to know our in-house hygienist and therapist.
-Regular visits with them are the secret behind a healthy smile and our state-of-the-art hygiene equipment will leave you feeling fresher than fresh in the way that only a trip to an experienced dental hygienist can.
+Get to know our in-house dental hygienist and therapist.
+Regular visits with them are the secret behind a healthy smile, and our state-of-the-art hygiene equipment will leave you feeling fresher than fresh in the way that only a trip to an experienced dental hygienist can.

 Oral Cancer Screening